flucoma/FluidCorpusMap/README.md

 pip install -r requirements.txt
 ```

 Also note that some new SuperCollider plug-ins are needed.
 These are part of the Fluid Decomposition Toolbox, which is currently beta.
-They are included as macOS binaries for the moment.
+Download from http://www.flucoma.org/.

  Finally, for the web interfaces you will need node / npm.
 These are based on the supercolliderjs library.